 Aloe Vera Plant Drooping and Leaves Dying at the Base

 - Symptoms.
 Aloe vera with drooping leaves and a leggy appearance.

 - Causes.
 Not enough direct light.
 Aloe vera prefers some sun to grow compact and not to droop.

-(Drooping can also indicate over watering but this is usually accompanied with yellow or brown leaves).
+(Drooping can also indicate overwatering but this is usually accompanied by yellow or brown leaves).